We are accepting new cases

 Can I sue for an Ozempic overdose?

-Ozempic and Wegovy lawsuits are filed by patients who properly follow their prescriptions and still develop unlisted adverse health effects.
+Ozempic lawsuits are filed by patients who properly follow their prescriptions and still develop unlisted adverse health effects.
 This includes patients who suffered side effects after their healthcare provider recently increased their dose.
 If this describes your situation, you may be eligible to file an Ozempic lawsuit.

 Our medical drug litigation experience